 We use the term “Bulk Shipping Optimization” for circumstances when Shipwire receives an order that can be more efficiently shipped as a case.
 Assuming available inventory, Shipwire will use these to minimize the number of items being shipped.
 Shipwire will charge you only for the number of items processed in the optimized order.

-Getting product to the warehouses
+Getting product to the fulfillment centers

-Which warehouse is best?
+Which fulfillment center is best?

 I’m ready to schedule inventory.
 What is an ASN?